LT

 (([email protected];))

-** Co awarded Indian government's tax card upgrade project, known as PAN 2.0, Reuters reports, citing a government source aware of the matter
+NEW DELHI, Aug 4 (Reuters) - The Indian government's tax card upgrade project, known as PAN 2.0, has been awarded to LTIMindtree LTIM.NS, a government source aware of the matter said on Monday.

-** The project, approved by Prime Minister Narendra Modi's administration in November 2024, is expected to go live in 18 months, the report says
+The project, approved by Prime Minister Narendra Modi's administration in November 2024, is expected to go live in 18 months, the source, who did not want to be named as the information is not yet public, said.

-** LTIM and the income tax department did not immediately respond to Reuters' requests for comment
+LTIMindtree and the income tax department did not immediately respond to Reuters' requests for comment.

-** Co awarded Indian government's tax card upgrade project, known as PAN 2.0, Reuters reports, citing a government source aware of the matter
+NEW DELHI, Aug 4 (Reuters) - The Indian government's tax card upgrade project, known as PAN 2.0, has been awarded to LTIMindtree LTIM.NS, a government source aware of the matter said on Monday.

-** The project, approved by Prime Minister Narendra Modi's administration in November 2024, is expected to go live in 18 months, the report says
+The project, approved by Prime Minister Narendra Modi's administration in November 2024, is expected to go live in 18 months, the source, who did not want to be named as the information is not yet public, said.

-** LTIM and the income tax department did not immediately respond to Reuters' requests for comment
+LTIMindtree and the income tax department did not immediately respond to Reuters' requests for comment.

 Larsen & Toubro Got Order Worth Between 25-50 Bln Rupees